demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 The Cortex Core - IOCs integration uses the Cortex API for detection and response, by natively integrating network, endpoint, and cloud data to stop sophisticated attacks.
-This integration was integrated and tested with version xx of Cortex Core - IOC

 ## Configure Indicators detection